Why Choose Georgia as an Offshore Tax Haven

-The country has become popular with entrepreneurs, businessmen, digital nomads, and regional investors due to its business-friendly environment, low corporate taxation, friendly immigration policies, and easy residency options.
+The country has become popular jurisdiction for entrepreneurs, businessmen, digital nomads, and regional investors due to its business-friendly environment, low corporate taxation, friendly immigration policies, and easy residency options.

 Though Georgia remains geographically leaning toward the Asian subcontinent, the culture has more European influences due to the many liberalized business policies that have been initiated in the country over the last twenty years.

-Georgia draws nearly 6 million visitors almost twice the population size each year, many of them investors and entrepreneurs, which is quickly changing the economic landscape of the country.
+Georgia draws nearly 6 million visitors almost twice the population size each year, many of them entrepreneurs looking for untaped foreign investment which is quickly changing the economic landscape of the country.
 In the last decade, the economy has expanded 6-12% each year with continued growth expected in the future.